luciolucio/holi/README.md

 ## Usage

-Just import the latest version from [clojars](https://clojars.org/io.github.luciolucio/holi) into your project dependencies
+Import the latest version from [clojars](https://clojars.org/io.github.luciolucio/holi) into your project dependencies

 ## API